mariakoft/Classification_MLP_Shannon_Entropy_Cost_Function/README.md

 Multiple datasets used.
 Iris and Wine datasets from UCI Repository presented here.
 A pptx presentstion of the algorithm and the results included.

+Joined effort of Balas George and Kofterou Maria.